 - a complaint that is being or has been investigated by the Scottish Public Services Ombudsman

 - a complaint arising from an alleged failure to comply with a request for information under the Freedom of Information (Scotland) Act 2002

-- a complaint about which the complainant has begun legal proceedings (for instance a claim in negligence) (whether or not those proceedings have concluded)
+- a complaint where the complainant has begun legal proceedings (for instance, a negligence claim) - whether or not those proceedings have concluded

-- a complaint which, in the opinion of the feedback and complaints officer, should not be investigated under the arrangements because legal proceedings are likely to begin in respect of the complaint
+- a complaint where, in the opinion of the feedback and complaints officer, should not be investigated because legal proceedings are likely to begin

-- a complaint about which a responsible body is taking or proposing to take disciplinary proceedings against the person who is the subject of the complaint.
+- a complaint where a responsible body is taking, or proposing to take, disciplinary proceedings against the person who is the subject of the complaint.

 A full list of these categories of complaints can be found in the Patient Rights (Complaints Procedure and Consequential Provisions) (Scotland) Regulations 2012.

 Where the complaint relates to more than one NHS body, the organisations are expected to cooperate fully and coordinate who takes the lead in the investigation.
 The complainant must be told of the arrangements, and where possible be given a joint response afterwards.